moritz-h/satisfactory-3d-map/docs/SATISFACTORY_SAVE.md

 Within these, all objects of a level are stored.
 The result is a list of all objects `TArray<UObject*> objects`.
 However, information about each object is separated.
-`TOCBlob64` stores metainformation about each object, such as the class name.
+`TOCBlob64` stores metadata about each object, such as the class name.
 `DataBlob64` contains the internal data of each object, i.e., a list of properties.

 Each object has a class name in the form `/Game/FactoryGame/Buildable/Building/Foundation/Build_Foundation_8x4_01.Build_Foundation_8x4_01_C` and an additional instance name.
-This allows for the interpretation of a save file in a hierarchical way, similar to a file system.
+This allows interpreting a save file hierarchically, similar to a file system.

 The size of each object varies.
 Therefore, the data must be parsed sequentially.
-Different objects are just written one by one after each other.
+Objects are written sequentially, one after another.
 The number of objects in the TOCBlob and DataBlob are the same (first object in TOCBlob corresponds to first object in DataBlob, ...).

 ### TOCBlob